ibrahimozdogan/typeorm-example/README.md

 # typeorm-example

 The repositroy has been created in order to show `Circular Dependency`.
-To fixed circular dependency, do not forget to change import order in `entities`.
+To fix circular dependency, do not forget to change import order in `entities`.
 The below article might be helped with that.

 https://medium.com/visual-development/how-to-fix-nasty-circular-dependency-issues-once-and-for-all-in-javascript-typescript-a04c987cf0de